Jaciesune/SMLE/licences/mysql_connector_python_LICENSE.md

 - **Source**: https://pypi.org/project/mysql-connector-python/

 ## License Text
+GNU General Public License
+Version 2, June 1991

-The full text of the GNU General Public License (GPL) can be found at the official project repository or website for mysql-connector-python.
+[Full text of the GPL can be found at: https://www.gnu.org/licenses/gpl-2.0.txt]

+Note: The GNU General Public License is a copyleft license that requires derivative works to be distributed under the same license.
+The full text is not included here due to its length.
+Please review the official GPL text for complete terms and conditions.